Train-In-Blocks-Ltd/Landing/content/blog/train-in-blocks-speaks-to-sean-wilson.md

 As he's touched upon, the transformative effect his work has on others is the best aspect of the job for Sean.
 During his two years in the industry, his client's lives have changed beyond all recognition under his tutelage, and it's this which Sean loves so much.
 "Absolutely you’re changing people’s lives.
 The most rewarding part of the job without a doubt is when you see a client grow, change, develop over the weeks and months.
 It beats any other thing like how much money you earn or anything and gives you confidence as a coach.
 I take people to life-changing outcomes, that’s inspiring and that’s why every day I wake up inspired and excited to go to work because you know you’re going to have a positive impact on people’s lives."

+## Tricks of the trade

-Sean has the nuances down to a tee with the willingness to charge more for your services over time an important [facet of a PT's development.](https://traininblocks.com/blog/ten-tips-every-pt-should-know/) To sum up:
+Sean has the nuances down to a tee with the willingness to charge more for your services over time an important [facet of a PT's development. ](https://traininblocks.com/blog/ten-tips-every-pt-should-know/)To sum up:

 * A lot of coaches just stick with the same price every year but it's essential to learn you need to charge more
 * Not only just because you earn more money, it’s because you value yourself so much more when you charge more.